Whiax/NeuralNetworkCpp/README.md

 /!\ The implementation is very basic and mostly made to learn, play and try things with deep neural networks.
 There's no convolutional networks, no transformers, no Adam etc..
 For a professional deep learning library in C++ I'll recommend http://dlib.net/ or the C++ API of Pytorch and Tensorflow.

+PS: I worked on this project with Visual Studio / Windows and it seems that some indentations were incorrectly encoded, sorry about that

 ## Framework Design
 ### 1. Folders (latest version)
 - Neural: Contains classes related to the neural network